ray-project/ray/doc/source/tune/guides/tune-usage.rst

 Uploading Results
 -----------------

-If an upload directory is provided, Tune will automatically sync results to the given directory, natively supporting standard S3/gsutil URIs.
+If an upload directory is provided, Tune will automatically sync results from the ``local_dir`` to the given directory, natively supporting standard S3/gsutil URIs.

 .. code-block:: python

     tune.run(
         MyTrainableClass,
-        name="experiment_name",
+        local_dir="~/ray_results",
         upload_dir="s3://my-log-dir"
     )